-In January, May and October of each year, missionaries from Holy Family Parish travel at their own expense to Cevicos to staff a clinic that provides basic health care in the town and in the surrounding campos.
+In January, May and October of each year, missionaries from Holy Family Mission travel at their own expense to Cevicos to staff a clinic that provides basic health care in the town and in the surrounding campos.
 Each group is made up of 10 - 14 adults, among them a medical doctor, nurses and other dedicated professionals.
-They bring medical supplies donated by parishioners, local pharmacies or by international health collaboratives such as MAP International.
+They bring medical supplies donated by parishioners, local pharmacies, or by international health collaboratives such as MAP International.
 Our locally-based partners, Las Hermanas del Rosario del Fatima, arrange for the missionaries and local medical professionals to hold three or four medical clinics during their week there.
 Over the course of the week, missionaries may see nearly 1,000 patients at those clinics and during home visits.
 Clinics are set up in chapels and schools and often the entire population of the campo - newborn babies, schoolchildren, their parents, workers from the fields and elderly men and women - take this rare opportunity to consult with health care professionals - sometimes walking many miles over rough terrain to do so.

-As George Lieser, mission Coordinator, notes,
+As George Lieser, Mission Coordinator, notes,

 "We have alleviated the painful stomach aches and skin sores that result from the parasites in contaminated drinking and bathing water for thousands of children and adults during the past nine years of medical missions."